×

 When we asked people what advice they would give someone preparing to move to Hakone, they said:

 "Hakone is a popular tourist destination known for its hot springs, outdoor activities, and natural beauty, including views of Mount Fuji.
 It's located in the Kanagawa Prefecture, about 60 miles southwest of Tokyo.
 Before moving to Hakone, expats should know that while English is spoken in many tourist areas, it's less common in residential areas, so learning some basic Japanese phrases would be beneficial.
 The cost of living in Hakone is relatively high, especially when it comes to housing and dining out.
 However, groceries and other everyday items are reasonably priced.
 Hakone is a small town, so while it offers tranquility and a slower pace of life, it may not provide the same level of entertainment or nightlife as larger cities.
 Public transportation in Hakone is reliable and efficient, with a network of trains, buses, and even cable cars and ropeways.
 However, owning a car can be beneficial for more flexibility and convenience, especially if you plan to live outside the town center.
 The weather in Hakone is relatively mild, but it can get quite cold in the winter, with occasional snowfall.
 Summers are warm and humid, and the area is known for its beautiful autumn foliage.
 Healthcare in Hakone is of a high standard, but it's important to have health insurance, as medical costs can be high.
 Hakone is in a volcanic zone, so expats should familiarize themselves with safety procedures in the event of an earthquake or volcanic activity.
 The town is famous for its traditional inns and hot springs, known as ryokan and onsen respectively, which are a must-try for any expat.
-Finally, Hakone is a respectful and polite society, so understanding and adhering to Japanese customs and etiquette is important," said one expat who made the move to Hakone.
+Finally, Hakone is a respectful and polite society, so understanding and adhering to Japanese customs and etiquette is important," explained one expat living in Hakone, Japan.

 What is a typical expat home or apartment like in Hakone?

 "A typical expat home or apartment in Hakone, is often a blend of traditional Japanese aesthetics and modern conveniences.
 The homes are usually located in serene, picturesque settings, surrounded by lush greenery and offering stunning views of the iconic Mount Fuji.
 The architecture often features elements of traditional Japanese design, such as sliding doors, tatami mat flooring, and wooden structures.
 The living room is typically spacious, with minimalistic furniture and a low table at the center.
 The kitchen is usually compact and equipped with modern appliances.
 The bedrooms often have futon beds that can be folded and stored away during the day to create more space.
 Many expat homes also have a traditional Japanese bath, known as an ofuro, which is a deep soaking tub made of wood or ceramic.
 Some homes may also have a small private garden or a balcony, providing a peaceful outdoor space.
 Despite the traditional elements, these homes are also equipped with modern amenities such as air conditioning, heating systems, and high-speed internet.
 They are often located close to public transportation, making it easy for expats to commute to work or explore other parts of the region.
 In terms of decor, many expats choose to embrace the Japanese aesthetic, incorporating elements such as bonsai plants, calligraphy, and traditional artwork.
 However, the homes also reflect the personal tastes and cultures of the expats, creating a unique blend of styles.
-Overall, a typical expat home in Hakone offers a comfortable and tranquil living environment, allowing expats to fully immerse themselves in the local culture while enjoying the natural beauty of the region," said one expat who made the move to Hakone.
+Overall, a typical expat home in Hakone offers a comfortable and tranquil living environment, allowing expats to fully immerse themselves in the local culture while enjoying the natural beauty of the region," said one expat in Hakone.

 What is the average cost of housing in Hakone?